kevinsullivan/cs-dm/notes/_build/html/_sources/03-problems-with-imperative-code.rst.txt

 variables, say *x* and *y*, refer to the same memory location.
 When such *aliasing* occurs, updating the value of *x* will also change the value of *y*, even though no explicit assignment to *y* was made.
-A peice of code that assumes that *y* doesn't change unless a change is made expliticly might fail catastrophically under such circumstances.
+A piece of code that assumes that *y* doesn't change unless a change is made explicitly might fail catastrophically under such circumstances.
 Aliasing poses severe problems for both human understanding and also machine analysis of code written in imperative languages.